 # 10 – Angeliou

-“Angeliou,” is probably the least familiar Van Morrison song on his list.
+“Angeliou” is probably the least familiar Van Morrison song on his list.
 It was released on our favorite Van Morrison album entitled Into The Music.
 The album was released in 1979.
 In early interviews in his career, Bruce Springsteen always mentioned being inspired by Van Morrison.
-One can easily here that on Springsteen’s second album.
-However, in 1979 it seems Van was listening to Bruce.
+One can easily hear that on Springsteen’s second album.
+However, in 1979, it seems Van was listening to Bruce.
 You can hear some Springsteen influence on this great song.

 # 9 – Astral Weeks

-This was one of those songs in which you heard something incredibly new and beautiful, yet did not really understand it.
+This was one of those songs in which you heard something incredibly new and beautiful yet did not understand it.
 It was just there.
 The entire album was like that.
-This was the moment when so many people in the music industry along with most music fans recognized that this artist called Van Morrison was a musical genius.
+This was the moment when so many people in the music industry, along with most music fans, recognized that this artist called Van Morrison was a musical genius.

 # 8 – Hungry For Love

-Sometimes it’s much more difficult to write a great song that’s built on a simple chord structure and melody than utilizing complex or original chord changes.
-Van Morrison’s “Hungry For You Love,” was the perfect example of beauty in simplicity.
+Sometimes, writing a great song built on a simple chord structure and melody is much more challenging than utilizing complex or original chord changes.
+Van Morrison’s “Hungry For You Love” was the perfect example of beauty in simplicity.
 Most of us fell in love with this song and Debra Winger at the same time.

 # 7 – It Must Be You

 This is the song I want to wake up to every morning on my desert island.
-The great double album Hymns To The Silence may be Van Morrison’s most underrated work.
+The tremendous double album Hymns To The Silence may just well be Van Morrison’s most underrated work.
 The album was released in 1991.

 # 6 – Tupelo Honey